 It is accurate in its virus detecting, filters the web to block access to malicious sites, secures your browser that keeps your online banking and shopping transactions safe, and there's a safe and sound password manager that can retain your payment card details securely for web forms.
 It also wins points for offering an excellent anti-phishing service, which alerts you to malicious sites and blocks dangerous ones when using search engines.

-2020's version brings with it some new features: the ability to scan all your linked devices through the Bitdefender Central mobile app and ransomware protection that learns the behavior of dangers to keep you safe.
+The latest version brings with it some new features: the ability to scan all your linked devices through the Bitdefender Central mobile app and ransomware protection that learns the behavior of dangers to keep you safe.
 It can be a little resource hungry, requiring a fair bit of 'juice' and also potentially having a fight with some other programs, but overall Bitdefender Antivirus Plus is a great package offering great, subtle performance, excellent detection rates, and some extra features all bundled in that easily justify the price.

 If you're looking for more protection from Bitdefender, the Internet Security package builds on AVP and triples the number of devices covered.
-It also offers parental control, file encryption and a firewall and anti-spam.
-Further to this, you can get the Total Security edition which includes all of the above and extends its reach to five PCs, Macs, Android and iOS devices.
+It also offers parental control, file encryption, and a firewall and anti-spam.
+Further to this, you can get the Total Security edition which includes all of the above and extends its reach to five PCs, Macs, Android, and iOS devices.

 It's difficult to find a truly 'lightweight' antivirus program or one that uses hardly any system resources.
 However, Webroot SecureAnywhere AntiVirus can make that claim.
 Installation takes mere seconds, the program takes up only a handful of megabytes on your hard drive, the amount of RAM it needs is minute, and there are no enormous signature updates to tie up your bandwidth.